 In some places, Manitoba soil is great for supporting a foundation.
 But, in many places, the soil is mucky, sloppy, and silty.
 This kind of soil is horrible for support.
 It shifts, moves, and in some cases makes it impossible to install a concrete foundation.

-Screw piles can install in silty, sloppy soil.
+Helical screw piles can install in silty, sloppy soil.

-Special Computers Help Us Know The Weight Capacity of a Screw Pile
+Various Systems Help Us Know The Weight Capacity of a Screw Pile

 With concrete, loose soil can prevent a hole from being excavated at all.
 Sometimes, the loose soil won’t be strong enough to support the foundation long-term.
 This can lead to your foundation shifting or sinking.

-Since we know what the soil is doing as we install the screw pile, we can ensure the pile will support your home.
+Since we know what the soil is doing as we install the helical screw pile, we can ensure the pile will support your home.

-Screw Piles Are Strong
+Helical Screw Piles Are Strong

 There’s a myth that comes up every now and then.
-It says that screw piles are fine for projects like decks or sunrooms, but can’t support an entire house.
+It says that helical screw piles are fine for projects like decks or sunrooms, but can’t support an entire house.

 That is completely false.